-Construction and operation of the Proposed Action would result in an increase in energy demand over existing conditions.
-Energy would be required to build and maintain commercial, residential, and other uses proposed under the Specific Plan.
-Short-term energy use would be associated with the operation of construction vehicles and equipment used to construct the proposed community.
-Long-term energy use would be mostly associated with the use of electricity and natural gas in the homes and businesses and the use of fuel in vehicles traveling to and from the project site.
-All new buildings that are constructed would be subject to Title 24 of the California Code of Regulations which establishes energy efficiency standards for new development in the state.
+Construction and operation of the Proposed Action would result in an increase in energy demand above existing conditions.
+Energy would be required to build and maintain commercial, residential, and other uses proposed under the Proposed Action.
+Short-term energy usage would be from construction vehicles and equipment used to grade and construct residential and commercial developments.
+Long-term energy usage would be mostly from energy to power the homes and businesses, and fuel for vehicles traveling to and from the development site.
+All new buildings that are constructed under the Proposed Action would be subject to Title 24 of the California Code of Regulations, which establishes energy efficiency standards for new development in the state.